 Parent Teacher Consultations

-At Lowbrook Academy there are two formal parent-teacher consultations per year (Autumn Term 2 and Spring Term 4).
-This is important because it gives parents and teachers an opportunity to discuss a child's progression, achievements, targets and IEPs (if appropriate).
+At Lowbrook Academy, there is one formal parent-teacher consultation per year (Term 4).
+This is important because it gives parents and teachers an opportunity to discuss a child's progress, achievements, targets and Pupil Passport (if appropriate).